-Calling all students, teachers, and young adults under 30.
-If you haven’t heard of the ISIC card and the discounts it will get you abroad, you are missing out.
+Calling all students, teachers, and young adults under 30: If you haven’t heard of the ISIC card, you are missing out.

 College may not be cheap, but taking advantage of your “student” status can be a small win.
 When I was an undergraduate and again as a graduate student, the ISIC card was one of my thrifty travel secrets.
 This card helps identify you as a student in nearly every country, unlocking discounts on pretty much anything you do while traveling.